 Despite the many discoveries that have been made by astronomers and physicists about the characteristics of this interstellar moat, such as the average temperature (just a few degrees above absolute zero), its vastness (measuring light-years between one star to another), its very low density (less dense than the best vacuum that humans can create on the Earth), and the absence of the things that we humans require to survive (no oxygen, food, or fuel, and very little water), there are nevertheless many people who credulously believe that our species will one day inhabit another planet besides the Earth, a planet that is located far, far away in another solar system or galaxy.
-Our inability to conceive these characteristics in their stark and inhospitable reality – the extremely low temperature and density, the vast distances, and the physical barrenness – make many people conceive of interstellar space travel as merely a longer and more difficult version of terrestrial travel.
-After all, haven’t we extraordinarily clever humans been able to send a human to the moon, as well as send space probes into the outer reaches of our solar system?
+Our inability to conceive these facts in their stark and inhospitable reality – the extremely low temperature and density, the vast distances, and the physical barrenness – make many people conceive of interstellar space travel as merely a longer and more difficult version of terrestrial travel.
+After all, haven’t we extraordinarily clever humans been able to send a human to the Moon, as well as send space probes into the outer reaches of our solar system?
 Then surely, we should also eventually be able to send human beings to other inhabitable planets in the Universe!
-It is only a question of time, so many overoptimistic people believe.
+It is only a question of time, according to many overoptimistic people.

-The next time you read or hear someone making an outlandish claim such as “When human beings colonize the moon, or Mars, or some other planet in the Universe,” remember or point out the simple fact that we clever human beings will never be able to travel the 6,370 km to the centre of the Earth.
-Either we can accept our terrestrial limitations, and terrestrial existence as the only planetary or lunar existence we will ever know, except for brief and very costly ventures into the neighbourhood of our planet, or we can continue to waste time, effort, and our planet’s limited resources in pursuing the unachievable fantasy that we will one day inhabit other planets.
+The next time you read or hear someone making an outlandish claim such as “When human beings colonize the Moon, or Mars, or some other planet in the Universe,” remember or point out the simple fact that we clever human beings will never be able to travel the 6,370 km to the centre of the Earth.
+Either we can accept our terrestrial limitations, and terrestrial existence as the only planetary or lunar existence we will ever know, except for brief and very costly ventures into the neighbourhood of our planet, or we can continue to waste time, effort, and our planet’s limited resources in pursuing the unachievable fantasy that our species will one day inhabit other planets.